sohlj/data-analytics-with-python/Ecommerce-dashboard/README.md

+### Introduction
 Interactive E-commerce dashboard is essential tool for business owner to play around with data and key indicator in a visualizable way.
-I am using this notebook to demonstrate how to build a dashboard using with Dash Plotly and Bootstrap components.
+LiJ Jing is using this notebook to demonstrate how to build a dashboard using with Dash Plotly and Bootstrap components.

 Preview of dashboard